Strenda-biocatalysis/Strenda-biocatalysis/ModelExamples/Operation_Mode/Readme.md

 ### Continuous

-In continuous operation, reactants are continuously fed into the reactor, and products are simultaneously removed from it.
+In the continuous operation mode, the reaction operates continuously with substrates continuously supplied and products continuously removed.
+This mode enables uniform product formation and is particularly suitable for large-scale production.

 - __reactor_type__
     - Type: string